KoenHaagsma/Commit-feed/README.md

 ## 🛠 Built with

-_Where is the application made with_
+This application is build with Node.js, Express, ejs and we used the GraphQl API.

 ## 🔍 Getting started